-It’s quite possible for this “client-related” line to shift from one project to another, but here is a list of tasks and activities that could get included in the average billable hours template.
+Here is a list of tasks and activities that could get included in the average billable hours template.

 As you probably already know, project planning is crucial for project success as it helps you see the big picture when outlining the upcoming steps from A to Z. It is the very stage where you get to define all the timelines, set milestones, name and describe tasks that will get you closer to the project finish line.
 Depending on the size of the project, this stage can take from a few hours to a few days, which is why it deserves a place on every billable hours chart.